eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

  - [JDK-8255622](https://bugs.openjdk.org/browse/JDK-8255622): Combine all vectorization tests in one directory (Vladimir K?)
  - Investigation: where do we not even start SuperWord where it could work?
 Where do we fail to vectorize during SuperWord?
 Can we find and fix these cases?
  - Should we CMove more, to absorb control flow?
+ - Strided access?
+Gather / Scatter
+ - Investigate when / if / how FMA is working - only with `Math.fma`?
+ - More `independence` through more fine-grained `memory slices`?
+Speculative: two arrays of same type are separate objects?

 **Appendix: Other Work**